Sain98/SeriesChecker/README.md

 ### About SeriesChecker:
 This is a small program i made to keep track of different shows i watch the config stores the shows you are tracking so you dont lose them if you restart the program etc.
 If you delete your config it will make a new default config and you can start adding new shows to the tracking list again
+All commands are available if you type 'help' or 'commands' after launching

 Made and tested with python version 3.6